Statistical Analysis of Functions on Surfaces, with an application to Medical Imaging: Introduction

 Almost all studies of these kind presume a preprocessing registration step and so do not consider the inherent variability effects that might be induced by the registration step on the functional measurements.
 Indeed, this issue goes beyond neuroimaging, as the same techniques are often used in a wide variety of medical imaging settings \citep{Audette2000}, as well as computer vision applications \citep{Zaetz2015}.

 The rest of the article is organized as follows.
 In Section~\ref{sec:methodology} we introduce a generative statistical model which allows for both geometric and functional variability.
 In Section~\ref{sec:estimation_framework}, we propose the statistical estimators of the underlying unknown quantities of the generative model.
-We perform a simulation study on synthetic data in Section \ref{sec:simulations}, to investigate our estimation procedure.
+We perform a simulation study on synthetic data in Section~\ref{sec:simulations}, to investigate our estimation procedure.
 We then apply the framework introduced to study the relation between geometry and thickness of the human cerebral cortex in Section~\ref{sec:application} and draw some concluding remarks in Section~\ref{sec:conclusions}.
+Moreover, in the appendices, we present further details of the proposed methodology and an additional simulation study.